 Review Backlink profile: Review your backlink profile and identify any lost links due to the migration.
 Look for broken backlinks due to incorrect redirection and fix them if the backlink is valuable to transfer link equity to your new URL.

 Monitor page speed: Run page speed tests on the live site and compare versus the pre-migration baseline.
 Add recommendations to the Backlog for your developers to work on.

 - A lack of strategy or pre-migration planning can lead to underestimating the size of the project.

 - Migrating the site during the peak traffic period.
 If you’re an e-commerce brand, don’t pick Q4 to launch your new website as this can cause a much bigger impact from your loss in traffic and revenue than if you were to launch it in a quiet time.

-- Not keeping the relevant stakeholders from various departments of the business can sometimes lead to loss of functionality in the migrated site.
+- Not keeping the relevant stakeholders from various departments of the business can sometimes lead to a loss of functionality in the migrated site.

 - If you don’t involve an SEO team or consultant to oversee the migration, important elements can get missed.

 - If the migration does go wrong and you’re slow to fix the issues post-migration, this can lead to a long-term impact on your metrics.